ziyoung/better-wilcom-docs/wilcom-docs/Management/custom_fonts/Edit_repackage_generated_letters.md

 ## To edit & repackage generated letters...

-1First set up a grid and save the file for future reference.
+1. First set up a grid and save the file for future reference.
 Whenever you need to fix or edit characters, the grid helps with reference.

 Set up grid spacing in the Options dialog via Setup > Options > Grid & Guides.
 Turn on Snap to Guides.
 Set vertical spacing to 10mm and horizontal spacing to 0.50 mm.

 ![custom_fonts00051.png](assets/custom_fonts00051.png)

-2Generate a sample and study the letters.
+2. Generate a sample and study the letters.
 The complete font set depends on whether you have chosen to convert All Characters or Extended ASCII.
 The standard character set contains alphanumeric characters only.

 ![custom_fonts00054.png](assets/custom_fonts00054.png)

 Tip: You only need to generate those characters that you want to edit and repackage.
 You can do this over time.

-3Note the lettering height.
+3. Note the lettering height.
 Normally this will default to 10mm but set it to whatever height you prefer to work with.

-4Before you start editing, turn off underlay.
+4. Before you start editing, turn off underlay.
 When you repackage, characters should be without underlay.

 ![TurnOffUnderlay.png](assets/TurnOffUnderlay.png)

-5Break apart the font, line-by-line and letter-by-letter, until you arrive at the component objects.
+5. Break apart the font, line-by-line and letter-by-letter, until you arrive at the component objects.

 ![CustomFont2.png](assets/CustomFont2.png)

-6Zoom in to edit letter shapes with the Reshape Object and Knife tools.
+6. Zoom in to edit letter shapes with the Reshape Object and Knife tools.

 - Typically you will want to add or remove control points, adjust overlaps, and resequence component objects.